nwad123/histogram_cs6300/README.md

 ## Results

-Overall, this lab showed that more threads equals more faster.
+Overall, this lab showed that more threads produced faster results.
+I tested the code on my MacBook pro with 12 cores, and saw a good speedup over single-threaded performance up to about 8 threads.
+After that, adding more threads slightly improved the runtime, but did not give linear improvments.
 See [plots/](./plots/) for more information.

 ## Lessons Learned

 This small project was a great opportunity to learn some about parallel programming and C++.
 Here are some of my takeaways:

-- Putting all of the simple types into a file called `types.h` is great until you realize that everytime you change _any_ type, basicaly the entire project has to be recompiled.
+- Putting all of the simple types into a file called `types.h` was great until I realized that everytime I changed _any_ type, basicaly the entire project had to be recompiled.
 I think in the future it would be better to stick different classes in different files, even if they are just pretty short.
 I think that grouping classes together by expected use scope is probably the way to go.
 - Working with `std` algorithms and not using `for`-loops, pointers, or indices is an excellent way to write code that doesn't crash or segfault, even in the edge cases.
-I was really impressed with how well my code handled unexpected-ly sized inputs.
+I was really impressed with how well my code handled non-uniformly sized inputs.
-- Immediately evaluated lambda expressions actually are excellent, despite my original misgivings.
-I found them so useful for replacing ternary operators and little assignments where I needed to generate an intermediate value.
+- Immediately evaluated lambda expressions are excellent for computing constants.
+I found them so useful for replacing ternary operators and preventing scope pollution with intermediate terms.

+  This is the way I used to do calculations that depended on an intermediate value and a predicate.
+This method works fine, but suffers from a few issues.
+First, `intermediate` is introduced into the same scope as `value`, even if it's not going to be used anywhere else.
+Secondly, `value`'s type must be explicity declared and can't be `const` unless the `if/else` statement is collapsed to a ternary operation, which could prove difficult if either branch is a more complex than a single expression.
+Example:

   ```cpp
   // Old way
   const auto intermediate = /* some calculation */;